Social Practice AIRspace Residency

 The Promoting the Arts Throughout Henry Street (PATHS) program enhances our commitment to using the arts to build human connection, radical empathy, understanding, and implements responsive relationships with the organization’s employees, clients, and constituents.
 Social Practice AIRspace Residents will work on in-depth projects within Henry Street’s social service programs which serve over fifty thousand New Yorkers through housing, shelter, mental health and senior programs as well as education and workforce readiness programs.
 Over a two year period artists will collaborate closely with staff and the community to engage in art-making that is responsive and relevant while serving agency constituents and neighborhood residents.
 In addition, PATHS artists will explore the intersections of art and social work in an effort to advance the social, political and cultural causes that are important to residents of the Lower East Side and the five boroughs.

-For more information about the AIRspace Program and application deadlines, please visit the About AIRspace page.
+For more information about the AIRspace Program and application deadlines, please visit the Apply to AIRspace page.

 2019-2020 Social Practice AIRspace Residents